cliffeby/RochV001/docs/README.md

 Since this is a POST to Auth0, the only test is to assure that it is successful.
 Then, JWT access\_ and id\_ tokens are stored in the postman.setGlobalVariable collection.
 I chose global variable because these tokens are unreadable and long.
 It keeps the Environment section readable.

-POSTMAN now has a JWT access\_token that allows API access.
+The above POST creates a JWT access\_token that allows API access.
 Setting Authorization in the Header to **Bearer** followed by the _access token_, then setting the audience to a _unique string_ defined in Auth0 and changing the Content-type to _application/json_, is all that is needed.
 Not shown is that this access\_token includes a scope of create:score that matches the server&#39;s express router requirement.

 `router.route("/scores")`
-`.post(jwtCheck, jwtAuthz(["create:score"]), scoreController.postScore)`
+`.post(jwtCheck, jwtAuthz(["create:score"], options), scoreController.postScore)`

  ![](data:image/*)